prismspecs/pi-captive/backend/README.md

 - No authentication required
 - Anyone on the WiFi can post content
-- Audio recordings are base64-encoded and stored in memory
 - No persistent database (intentional for privacy)

 ## Port